A Comprehensive Guide to Next-Level Document Management

 Reclaim Lost Man Hours

-At a time when organizations are talent-strapped and looking for ways to do more with fewer workers, document management systems can free up valuable man hours.
-How so?
+At a time when organizations are talent-strapped and looking for ways to do more with fewer workers, document management systems can free up valuable man-hours.

-The average employee spends close to 10 hours each week searching for and gathering information, according to a McKinsey & Company report.
+According to a recent McKinsey & Company report, the average employee spends close to 10 hours each week searching for and gathering information.
 "Put another way, businesses hire 5 employees but only 4 show up to work," the report reads, in part.
 "The fifth is off searching for answers, but not contributing any value.”

 A document management system provides instant access to searchable data and puts that fifth employee to more productive use, uncovering actionable insights.